Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 Cabins at Jalama Beach

 The cabins at Jalama Beach, located just north of Santa Barbara are booked through the same site as the Lake Cachuma cabins and yurts listed above.
-There are three large cabins (sleep 6) and four medium cabins (sleep 4) perched on a hill with breathtaking views over the Pacific ocean from the porch.
+Here at this state beach, there are three large cabins (sleep 6) and four medium cabins (sleep 4) perched on a hill with breathtaking views over the Pacific ocean from the porch.
 The wooden cabins all have electricity, bathrooms, kitchenettes, living rooms, private porches and fire pits.
 All you need to provide is your sleeping bags, pillows and groceries.
 If you don’t feel like cooking, there is an on site cafe that has good basic food on offer.
 As noted above, cabins book up quickly, so plan well in advance!

 KOA Ventura Ranch